lukibahr/stars/README.md

 ## Go

+- [external-secrets/external-secrets](https://github.com/external-secrets/external-secrets) - External Secrets Operator reads information from a third-party service like AWS Secrets Manager and automatically injects the values as Kubernetes Secrets.
+- [docker-slim/docker-slim](https://github.com/docker-slim/docker-slim) - DockerSlim (docker-slim): Don't change anything in your Docker container image and minify it by up to 30x (and for compiled languages even more) making it secure too! (free and open source)
 - [charmbracelet/gum](https://github.com/charmbracelet/gum) - A tool for glamorous shell scripts 🎀
 - [jesseduffield/lazygit](https://github.com/jesseduffield/lazygit) - simple terminal UI for git commands
 - [smallstep/autocert](https://github.com/smallstep/autocert) - ⚓ A kubernetes add-on that automatically injects TLS/HTTPS certificates into your containers